 The Time Zone API uses a pay-as-you-go pricing model.
 The Google Maps Platform APIs and SDKs are billed by SKU.
 Usage is tracked for each SKU, and any API or SDK may have more than one product SKU.
 Cost is calculated by

-- For each billing account, for qualifying Google Maps Platform SKUs, a $200 USD Google Maps Platform credit is available each month, and automatically applied to the qualifying SKUs.
+Use our Pricing and Usage calculator to estimate your usage cost per API or SDK.
+For qualifying Google Maps Platform SKUs, a $200 USD Google Maps Platform credit is available each month for each billing account.
+This credit is automatically applied1 to the qualifying SKUs.

 Pricing for the Time Zone API